 17. I’m driving a car with a loose steering wheel.

 Drivers under the influence can be very creative with their excuses, and this one is as lame as blaming the dog for eating homework.

 18. I can’t be drunk because I’m the designated driver.

-Seriously, how desperate can some drunk drivers be?
+Seriously, how desperate can some drivers under the influence be?
 Designated drivers cannot drink even one alcoholic beverage.